alteryx/featuretools/docs/source/resources/usage_tips/glossary.rst

         Optional additional information on the column about the meaning or potential uses of data.
 Used to determine which primitives can be applied to a column to generate features.

     ColumnSchema
-        All of Woodwork's column type information including the logical type and any semantic tags.
+        All of a Woodwork column's type information including the logical type and any semantic tags.